dannywillems/ocaml-cordova-plugin-list/README.md

 ```
 It could be interesting to analyse the source code of the cordova application (written in OCaml), detect used plugins and automatically run the cordova plugin add command.

 * The binding is very low-level: it uses the Js types and all bindings to Javascript types.
 It would be more useful and elegant to abstract the js_of_ocaml library use: the developer would be allowed to use 'standard' ocaml types instead of Js types.
 For example, a plugin which needs a Js.js_string Js.t could have an interface with a 'standard' string type.
-The developer would not know he uses a binding to javascript.
+The developer would not know he's using a binding to javascript.

 If you have any idea, please contact me.